nicolashodee/pokemon_store/README.md

 ## :calendar:  When ?
 Where ?
 Why ?

-→ This project was completed in June 2020 as a part of The Hacking Project Bootcamp teamwork.
-The goal was to create in 4 days a fully operational ecommerce website, that can display items on sale and receive orders.
+→ This project was completed in June 2020 as part of The Hacking Project online Bootcamp teamwork.<br> **The goal was to create in 4 days a fully operational ecommerce website**, that can display items on sale and receive orders.
 Items can be purchased if you register with an account.
 Payments are operated though Stripe.
 On the admin side, a list of all the orders is available to the seller.

 ## ✨ What's inside ?